yuzhimanhua/yuzhimanhua.github.io/index.md

 Prior to UIUC, I received my B.Sc. degree in Computer Science from Peking University, advised by Prof. [Yan Zhang](https://www.cis.pku.edu.cn/szdw/zzjs/zy.htm).
 During my undergraduate study, I visited Carnegie Mellon University, working with Prof. [Kathleen M. Carley](https://s3d.cmu.edu/people/core-faculty/carley-kathleen.html).

-<b style="color:red">I am looking for self-motivated Ph.D. students and interns!
+<b style="color:red">[Recruiting]</b> I am looking for self-motivated Ph.D. students and interns!
 Please fill out [this form](https://forms.gle/7VAvmmNrEEHYuftJ8) if you are interested in working with me.
 After completing the form, you are also welcome to reach out via email.
-I will read all submitted forms and emails but I do apologize for not being able to respond to each of them.</b>
+I will read all submitted forms and emails but I do apologize for not being able to respond to each of them.

 ## Research Interests
 NLP and Data Mining for Science (Biology, Medicine, and Science of Science):